 There is no minimum or maximum level of experience required to enter.
 All you need is a story.

-The play must be an original, unperformed and unproduced piece of work.
-It cannot have received a professional production in any form, anywhere in the world, apart from an absolute maximum of three rehearsed/staged readings or workshops only.
-Amateur productions do not apply.
+The script must be an original, unpublished and unproduced piece of work.
+It cannot have received a production in any form, anywhere in the world, apart from an absolute maximum of three public readings, showcases or performances.
 Any scripts that have been published or produced for any more than three performances, whether professionally or with an amateur company, will be automatically disqualified.

-Translations, children’s plays, adaptations of classic plays or existing works in other media, music theatre, television, film or radio scripts are not eligible.
+Translations, children’s plays, adaptations of classic plays or existing works in other media, musicals, music theatre, television or film scripts are not eligible.

-Plays submitted to the prize in previous years are eligible to be resubmitted.
+Scripts submitted to the Prize in previous years are eligible to be resubmitted.

-You may submit more than one play if you wish.
+You may submit more than one script if you wish.

-As the Prize offers a full production and publication, we are looking for full-length plays, not shorts or sketches.
+Length As the Prize offers production and publication, we are looking for complete, full-length scripts.

 Entry to the Prize is anonymous.
 Please ensure that your script, including the file title, contains no mention of your name or email address.
 The email address you use on the form when submitting is automatically detached from your submission, so doesn't have to be anonymous.